koush/docs.scrypted.app/add-camera.md

 Create a dedicated Protect user account with `Local Administrator` permissions.

 ::: warning
 A local account is required.
 Ubiquiti SSO accounts are not supported as they will fail to authorize if the internet is down or 2FA is required.
+A local account can be created in the Unifi Protect Settings on the UDM/UNVR.
 :::

 ::: warning